alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Payroll Objectives
 ------------------

-The primary objective of the payroll function in every organization is to pay employees accurately and on time, in compliance with legislative requirements, for a full annual payroll cycle.
+The payroll function plays a vital role in every organization, with its primary objective being to ensure employees are compensated accurately and on time, in accordance with legislative requirements throughout the full annual payroll cycle.

-Every employee expects to receive their pay on the day it is due in the manner arranged with their employer, either by cheque or direct deposit.
-In addition to ensuring that employees have been paid, payroll practitioners must also be able to communicate payroll information to all stakeholders.
+Employees expect to receive their pay as scheduled and in the method agreed upon with their employer, whether by cheque or direct deposit.
+Beyond ensuring timely payment, payroll practitioners are also responsible for effectively communicating payroll-related information to all relevant stakeholders, supporting transparency, compliance, and organizational accountability.

 **Payroll** is the process of paying employees in exchange for the services they perform.
 The term payroll can refer to: